nymtech/docs/content/overview/links.md

 ---
 title: Links
 weight: 20
+description: "Here are some links that may prove handy as you start exploring Nym, and the Nym community."
 ---

 Here are some links that may prove handy as you start exploring our project: